blue-forest/dropin/recipes/docs/concepts/recipes/formats.md

 - Variations:
     - text
     - by number: name for one, name for many, article if applicable
-    - by language : for each language, a text or by number
+    - by language: for each language, a text or by number

 #### URL
 - Format: text

 #### Video
-- Options: [Volume](/concepts/storage/volumes){.cico .cico-volumes} to use, accepted extension tables, min and max size, min and max dimensions
+- Options: [Volume](/concepts/storage/volumes/){.cico .cico-volumes} to use, accepted extension tables, min and max size, min and max dimensions
 - Format: File Item